pyokagan/DanceDance/README.md

 ## Raspberry PI software

+### Installing systemd daemons

+The `raspi-service.py` script will install the necessary systemd unit files to run `raspi-uart`, `raspi-ml` and `raspi-eval` as a service.

+Undeterministic things will happen if you run multiple copies of this software at the same time, so when e.g. running the `raspi-uart` program on the command line, make sure its associated service (`raspi-uart.service`) has been stopped first.

+### C software

 Clone the git repository into the raspberry pi and run `make` in the relevant directories to compile the relevant software:

 * `raspi-monitor`: A simple program which prints all incoming UART messages to stdout.
 * `raspi-uart`: The UART communication program that is run on the system.

+### Python software
+Run them directly, but you will need to have the necessary dependencies installed first.

+* `raspi-ml.py`: Machine learning process
+* `raspi-eval.py`: Evaluation server communication process.

+## Libraries

+### ucomm

+Located at `libraries/ucomm`.

+The `ucomm` library is used for UART communication between the Arduino and Raspberry Pi.
+It will automatically be compiled and linked against the software (i.e. arduino, raspi-uart) that needs it.

+Run `make test` in the directory to compile and run some tests.

 ## Set up Raspberry Pi